 Futures Trading Terminology

 If you want to learn how to trade futures and options, you need to know a few terms that will inform your decisions.
+Don’t enter a futures trading platform or open a brokerage account until you’ve familiarized yourself with these terms.

-Futures are financial contracts (agreements) giving the buyer an obligation to buy an asset and the seller an obligation to sell an asset at a predetermined price on a specified day in the future.
+- Futures: Financial contracts (agreements) giving the buyer an obligation to buy an asset and the seller an obligation to sell an asset at a predetermined price on a specified day in the future.
 Futures are considered derivatives, meaning their price is dependent upon (derived from) an underlying asset.

-Derivatives are financial instruments whose value is based upon a physical commodity or other financial instrument.
+- Derivatives: Financial instruments whose value is based upon a physical commodity or other financial instrument.

-What is a commodity?
-These are physical assets like wheat, grain, corn, etc. that are often involved in futures contracts.
+- Commodity: These are physical assets like wheat, grain, corn, etc. that are often involved in futures contracts.

-Liquidity is the ability to sell an investment at or near its value in a relatively short period of time.
+- Liquidity: The ability to sell an investment at or near its value in a relatively short period of time.

 And before you start trading futures, make sure you familiarize yourself with the process of placing an order and the lingo associated with it.